Johnny-droid/YummyYummy/README.md

 # Details we still need to do:

 hash passwords
-When making an order, make sure you only insert product of the same restaurant -> Fazer um trigger ou algo semelhante para garantir que uma order é de um só restaurante
-List the menu of each restaurant in it's page and add a way to create a "basket" for an order (invetar um número de tele aleatório para colocar no footer e fingir como linha de suport técnico) adicionar comentários/reviews editar perfil
+(invetar um número de tele aleatório para colocar no footer e fingir como linha de suport técnico) adicionar comentários/reviews editar perfil